Skip to main content

 Leonar

-Searches three sources from one platform: a proprietary 870M+ profile database, your own existing candidate contacts, and live LinkedIn via your Recruiter or Sales Navigator account.
-That last one is unique — no other sourcing tool connects directly to LinkedIn search.
+Searches three sources from one platform: a proprietary 870M+ profile database included at the Professional tier, your own existing candidate contacts, and live LinkedIn via your Recruiter or Sales Navigator account.
+That last integration is rare in the category: Leonar plugs into your existing LinkedIn Recruiter seat, bulk-imports your Recruiter project history (candidates, notes, stages) without copy-paste, and applies AI ranking live on top of your LinkedIn Recruiter or Sales Navigator search results.
 Outreach runs across LinkedIn, email, InMail, and WhatsApp.
 AI scoring ranks profiles by relevance.
 Built-in CRM tracks the pipeline.

-Best for: Teams that rely on LinkedIn and want sourcing, outreach, and CRM in one tool.
+Best for: Recruiting agencies and in-house teams who source primarily on LinkedIn and want AI sourcing, multi-channel outreach, and CRM in one transparent price.

 Gem